Celts to the Crèche: Day 19

 Feast Day January 30

 Often we see saints such as Bathilde, in whom the Spirit has taken something so very awful and horrible in our life and turned it to good, transformed it into blessing.
 May we trust the Spirit to take those tender, bruised, broken, shattered places of our life and remold and remake them into something that is beautiful and whole.
 The Hebrew people used the term “shalom” for the peace of God, but it had a deeper meaning for them than just peace.
 Shalom meant the fullness of peace: wholeness, good health, reconciliation, justice, and goodwill.
-On our continued and sometimes hectic 40 day Advent journey may we experience the fullness of “shalom” in our lives.

 1 Wallace-Hadrill, J.M.
 Bede’s Ecclesiastical History of the English People: A Historical Commentary, p.
 232.